versionone/openAgile/Evolve/Exodus.md

 1. Purge the [ServiceHost GitHub Repo](https://github.com/versionone/ServiceHost) of sunset integrations
 2. Run the [VS Solution Dependency Visualizer](http://www.devio.at/index.php/vsslndepvis) to understand all dependencies
 3. Break out common dependencies into shared components
+4. Create Jenkins build job using psake tools for each shared component
 4. Publish the common dependencies in MyGet, NuGet, or Maven Central as needed

 ## Exodus Actions